johnnovak/gridmonger/sphinx-docs/source/moving-around.rst

 navigation key.
 To jump to the *N*\ th tab, press :kbd:`Ctrl`\ +\ *N*, where *N* is a number key (from the top row of the keyboard).

-In some dialogs, you need to select something from a list of options (e.g. an icon or a colour).
+In some dialogs, you need to select something from a list of options (e.g., an icon or a colour).
 You can use the navigation keys to do that.
 (You will see examples of this later.)